-The Group objectives for 2023 are detailed below:
+The Group objectives for 2024 are detailed below:

-- Net profit: profit that is directly attributable to the parent company, calculated by deducting minority interests from profit for the year.
-This objective is weighted 20.0 % of the total, and attainment at 2023 year-end was 150 %. - RoTE: measures the return on the company's average tangible equity.
+- Net profit: Profit that is directly attributable to the parent company, calculated by deducting minority interests from profit for the year.
+This objective is weighted 15.0% of the total, and attainment at 2024 year-end was 142%. - RoTE: measures the return on the company's average tangible equity.
 The numerator is the profit attributable to the group and the denominator is the average equity less intangible assets and goodwill.

-This metric is weighted 20.0 % of the total, and attainment at 2023 year-end was 150 %.
+This metric is weighted 15.0%, and attainment at 2024 year-end was 150%.